-In August 2020, the Company's Board of Directors approved a plan to sell its prepared fresh fruit, fresh fruit drinks and fresh fruit desserts division ("Fruit"), primarily consisting of the Orchard House® Foods Limited business and associated brands.
+In August 2020, the Company's Board of Directors approved a plan to sell its prepared fresh fruit, fresh fruit drinks and fresh fruit desserts division ("Fruit"), primarily consisting of the Orchard House[®] Foods Limited business and associated brands.
 This decision supported the Company's overall strategy as the Fruit business did not align, and had limited synergies, with the rest of the Company's businesses.
-The Company determined that the held for sale criteria was met and classified the assets and liabilities of the Fruit business as held for sale as of September 30, 2020 and December 31, 2020, recognizing a pre-tax non-cash loss for the three and six months ended December 31, 2020 of \$23,596 and \$56,093, respectively, to reduce the carrying value to its estimated fair value less costs to sell.
+The Fruit business operated in the U.K. and was part of the Company's International reportable segment.
+The Company determined that the held for sale criteria was met and classified the assets and liabilities of the Fruit business as held for sale as of September 30, 2020 and December 31, 2020, recognizing a pre-tax non-cash loss to reduce the carrying value to its estimated fair value less costs to sell of \$56,093 during the nine months ended March 31, 2021.
 The sale was completed on January 13, 2021 for a total cash consideration of \$38,547, recognizing a pre-tax loss on sale of \$1,904 during the third quarter of fiscal 2021.